The highest paying careers in Britain

 Directors and Chief Executives

-Directors and CEOs are responsible for a company's overall performance and answerable to its share-holders.
+What they do*: Directors and CEOs are responsible for a company's overall performance and answerable to its share-holders.

 How to get there: The likes of Sir Richard Branson and Sir Alan Sugar are in the minority of UK chief executives, with the majority traditionally requiring a degree and possibly an MBA.